-Brooklyn Bedding’s Spartan is a luxury hybrid mattress with a similar construction to the Aurora.
+Brooklyn Bedding’s Spartan is a luxury hybrid mattress with a similar construction to the Aurora Luxe.
 It was originally developed for athletes, so it’s designed to stay cool and support muscular recovery.
-Like the Aurora, the Spartan comes in three firmnesses: Soft, Medium, and Firm.
+Like the Aurora Luxe, the Spartan comes in three firmnesses: Soft, Medium, and Firm.
 This review focuses on the Medium version.
-Other Brooklyn Bedding mattresses include the Brooklyn Bedding Signature, Dreamfoam Chill, and Dreamfoam Copper Dreams.
+Other Brooklyn Bedding mattresses include the Brooklyn Bedding Signature, Dreamfoam Essential, and Dreamfoam Copper Dreams.

 - Back sleepers